Yandy Díaz Player Props: Rays vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.16 team ERA ranks 15th across all MLB pitching staffs.
+- The Phillies have a 4.12 team ERA that ranks 14th across all MLB pitching staffs.

-- The righty's last time out was on Thursday against the Chicago Cubs, when he tossed five innings, surrendering four earned runs while giving up seven hits.
+- In his last time out on Friday, the righty tossed six innings against the Chicago Cubs, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.